-On the software side, all validated configurations include the latest Oracle Database release running on Oracle Linux with Unbreakable Enterprise Kernel and Oracle VM.
+On the software side, all validated configurations are with Oracle VM or Oracle Linux with Unbreakable Enterprise Kernel.

 The hardware configurations documented through this program are chosen and tested by the hardware vendor.
 Participation in this program does not indicate any special recommendation of the hardware by Oracle.

 No, the validated configuration does not provide any recommendations for how a database should be configured.
 The documented configuration validates the hardware with Oracle Linux and Oracle VM; Oracle Database is used to produce demanding system loads in order to identify and resolve issues with the operating system and hardware that customers might encounter in real-world environments.

 Validated configurations are based either on Oracle Linux with Unbreakable Enterprise Kernel or Oracle VM.